marinov98/Personal_Projects/README.md

-# Welcome to my Statistics Calculator!
+# Welcome to my Statistics Calculator! :octocat:

 ## To Do's
 - make the program able to accept csv's (and maybe other file types in the future)